Borda/pyImSegm/README.md

 ## Superpixel segmentation with GraphCut regularisation

 Image segmentation is widely used as an initial phase of many image processing tasks in computer vision and image analysis.
 Many recent segmentation methods use superpixels because they reduce the size of the segmentation problem by order of magnitude.
 Also,  features on superpixels are much more robust than features on pixels only.
 We use spatial regularization on superpixels to make segmented regions more compact.
 The segmentation pipeline comprises  (i) computation of superpixels; (ii) extraction of descriptors such as color and texture;  (iii) soft classification,  using a standard classifier for supervised learning,  or the Gaussian Mixture Model for unsupervised learning; (iv) final segmentation using Graph Cut.
 We use this segmentation pipeline on real-world applications in medical imaging (see a sample [images](./images)).
 We also show that [unsupervised segmentation](./notebooks/segment-2d_slic-fts-model-gc.ipynb) is sufficient for some situations, and provides similar results to those obtained using [trained segmentation](notebooks/segment-2d_slic-fts-classif-gc.ipynb).

 ![schema](figures/schema_slic-fts-clf-gc.jpg)

 **Sample ipython notebooks:**
 * [Supervised segmentation](notebooks/segment-2d_slic-fts-classif-gc.ipynb) requires training anottaion
 * [Unsupervised segmentation](notebooks/segment-2d_slic-fts-model-gc.ipynb) just asks for expected number of classes
-* **partially annotated images** with missing annotatio is marked by a negative number
+* **partially annotated images** with missing annotation is marked by a negative number

 **Illustration**